antmillar/latentSDF/README.md

 From the anaconda prompt run:

-#gets the code#
+gets the code:

 	git clone https://github.com/antmillar/latentSDF.git

 	cd latentSDF

-#creates a conda environment and installs all the required libraries#
+creates a conda environment and installs all the required libraries:

 	conda env create -f latentsdf.yml